 Step 4.
 Join the handle to the bag

 Find the center of the top edge.
 Mark two inches to either side of this center.

 Fold the short edges of the handle to the inside and join it there.

-If you do not have a 51.5 inch long panel which is 6 inches wide, join as many fabric panels as you want to get this dimension
+If you do not have a 51.5 inch long fabric piece which is 6 inches wide, join as many fabric panels as you want to get this dimension.

 Fold the short edges ( ends) of this panel 1/2 inch first and then 1 inch.
 Stitch in place.

 Turn the long edges of the piece to the inside (once) 1/4 inch and stitch in place.